sh4d0wy/react/README.md

 <details>
 <summary><b>What about <code>InputEvent</code>?</b></summary>

 You've probably noticed that there is no `InputEvent`.
-This is because it is not supported by Typescript as the event itself has no fully browser support and may behave differently in different browsers.
+This is because it is not supported by Typescript as the event itself has no full browser support and may behave differently in different browsers.
 You can use `KeyboardEvent` instead.

 Sources: